Exemplifying the 1950s Ferrari Racing Barchetta

 A Nose Job and More Wins

 That marked the end of this 290 MM’s career as a factory team car.
-A collision in the Swedish Grand Prix banged up the front, and it went back to the factory for a 250 Testa Rossa pontoon-style nose.
+A collision in the Swedish Grand Prix banged up the front.
+As a result, it went back to the factory for a 250 Testa Rossa pontoon-style nose.

 After trading hands, the Ferrari 290 MM returned to Chinetti in 1969, but was stored until 1982.
-Chinetti had it partially restored and painted in his blue and white NART racing colors and then vintage raced it with his son, Luigi Chinetti, Jr.
+Chinetti had it partially restored and painted in his blue and white NART racing colors.
+After, he vintage raced it with his son, Luigi Chinetti, Jr.

 Noted Ferrari collector Jon Shirley bought the 290 MM in 1998 and had it restored by Pete Lovely and Butch Dennison.
-The car became a show winner, including winning its class at the Pebble Beach Concours d’Elegance in 2001.
+In addition, the car became a show winner, including winning its class at the Pebble Beach Concours d’Elegance in 2001.

 Restored to Sebring Specs

-A subsequent owner had the 290 MM certified and restored by Ferrari Classiche, which verified its correct engine, body and transmission.
-The car had raced in different forms in its career, so the owner decided to restore it to the specifications and livery used at the 1957 Sebring race, its last as a Ferrari team car.
+A subsequent owner had the 290 MM certified and restored by Ferrari Classiche.
+There, its correct engine, body and transmission were verified.
+The car had raced in different forms in its career, so the owner decided to restore it to the specifications and livery used at the 1957 Sebring race.
+This was its last as a Ferrari team car.

 One of the rarest and most significant Ferrari sports racers from the Scuderia’s heyday, this 290 MM exemplifies the life a Ferrari sports racer, winning – and occasionally failing – in the hands of the greats.